cdown/chrisdown.name/_posts/2025-01-06-zswap-vs-zram-when-to-use-what.md

 wear](https://forums.kicksecure.com/t/enable-and-use-zram-instead-for-swap/654/2) -- that is to say, they believe using it reduces disk I/O.

-But this is a mistake.
+But this is folly.
 RAM is finite.
 If you are filling your RAM with some kind of data, eventually, when all of your RAM is used, the data needs to go somewhere.

+To back that up with some concrete data, when working on improving Instagram's performance, enabling zswap drove down disk writes for some services by up to 25% compared to disk swap alone.
+So how can this be?

-You might think you will never use all of your RAM.
+Well, you might think you will never use all of your RAM.
 But on Linux, we don't actually leave RAM empty.
-The kernel follows the philosophy that unused RAM is wasted RAM, and automatically filling any slack space with the page cache and other nice to have things, that is, things like copies of files, libraries, and disk data to speed up future access.
+The kernel follows the philosophy that unused RAM is wasted RAM, and automatically filling any slack space with the page cache and other nice-to-have things, like copies of files, libraries, and disk data to speed up future access.

 As part of this, the kernel daemon `kswapd` proactively wakes up to reclaim memory when free space dips below certain watermarks and works to balance